Italy–Libya relations: Tourism and culture

-In the fascist Italy of the 1930s, the touristic magazines represented a powerful tool of colonial propaganda: indeed, the readers of periodicals were not only tourists, but there was also a broader category of people who did not travel.
-The official magazines of the Italian Touring Club, “Le Vie d'Italia”, confirm as it could reach a relatively wide public, composed not only by tourists.
-Since the early 1930s, the interest of the Libyan ruling class has emerged for developing the tourist industry in Libya, important for its economic potential.
+In Fascist Italy during the 1930s, tourism magazines represented a powerful tool of colonial propaganda.
+Readers constituted both tourists and a broader category of people who did not travel.
+For instance, the official magazines of the Italian Touring Club, “Le Vie d'Italia”, reached a relatively wide public audience.
+Beginning in the early 1930s, an interest by the Libyan ruling class emerged for developing the tourism industry in Libya, which was important for its economic potential.

-Since 1911 the colony was represented by Italian magazine through a stereotyped image based on exoticism.
-Bengasi was described as a city with an oriental style; also, the desert was represented as "a place did not touch by the time", irreducible to modernization.
-So, the image given was that of a sort of anti-Europe uncontaminated by mechanization and by modernity.
+Since 1911, the colony was represented by Italian magazines through a stereotyped image based on exoticism.
+Bengasi was described as a city with an oriental style; also, the desert was represented as "a place untouched by time" and modernization.
+The cursted image was that of a sort of anti-Europe uncontaminated by mechanization and by industrial modernity.
 However, this representation changed in the second half of the 1930s: the description of the wild nature of the colony was substituted by the almost miraculous development of Libya's hotels and roads.
-Over the years there was more and more pressure on the modernity of infrastructures and hotels, because Libya was becoming a settlement colony for thousands of Italian emigrants.
-A process of Italianization was setting in motion, and it had repercussions on Libyan culture that was marginalized.
-From 1938 articles centered on Libyan culture become rarer and rarer: on one hand, there was an evolution of public tastes; on the other hand, there was the intention to marginalize indigen culture, particularly Arabic culture, in favor of another indigen culture, that of ancient Romans.
-This trend was functional to the demands of fascist propaganda.
+Over the years, there was increasing pressure to highlight the modernity of new infrastructure and hotels because Libya was becoming a settlement colony for thousands of Italian emigrants.
+A process of Italianization was setting in motion, and it had repercussions on Libyan culture, which was marginalized.
+From 1938, articles centered on Libyan culture become rarer and rarer: on one hand, there was an evolution of public tastes; on the other hand, there was the intention to marginalize indigenous culture, particularly Arab culture, in favor of another indigenous culture, that of ancient Romans.
+This trend was consistent with the broader zeitgeist of fascist propaganda.